 Sensitive skin can be a little challenging.
 Your first step is to find the right skin care products for sensitive skin.
 Consider ingredients such as Chamomile, Cucumber, and Aloe.
 If you’re looking for a new cleanser, for example, you might want to look into the Cucumber Cream Soap.

 The second step?
 Recognizing behaviors that could be contributing to your sensitivity.

-(1) Be gentle with your skin when you’re taking care of it.
+- Be gentle with your skin when you’re taking care of it.
 Be careful not to rub your towel on your face—instead, blot it dry.

-(3) Don’t use a scrub if you have sensitive or delicate skin.
+- Don’t use a scrub if you have sensitive or delicate skin.
 Those with active acne should also stay away from scrubs.
 Instead, use a product with a chemical exfoliant, either 1-2 times a week if you’re super-sensitive or 2-3 times if your skin can handle it.

-(4) You’re (hopefully) spending eight hours every night with your pillowcase against your face.
-Be sure to change it regularly, especially if you have acne.
+- You’re (hopefully) spending eight hours every night with your pillowcase against your face.
+Be sure to change your pillowcase regularly, especially if you have acne.
 Also, check out the pillowcase itself.
 I had a little bit of skin irritation the other day and realized that it had been caused by using a seriously old, pill-y, bumpy pillowcase.
 This thing was ancient (a leftover from childhood)—and my face was red.
 Old pillowcases and seriously low-thread-count cases need to go.

-(5) In that same vein, take a look at the laundry detergent you’re using—does it contain fragrances or other irritants?
+- In that same vein, take a look at your laundry detergent—does it contain fragrances or other irritants?